N4D IN PARTNERSHIP WITH MINISTRY OF HEALTH GoE

 NC-HDPTN Theory of Change

-In April 2024, N4D visited Ethiopia to support the process of scoping donor views on supporting the NC-HDPTN which enabled a better understanding of the nutrition ecosystem, financing arrangements and the link between the NC-HDPTN and the Seqota Declaration (SD).
-Following the country visit, N4D co-developed with MoH colleagues a summary document of the OG and the IR for advocacy purposes and a generic concept note for funding the operationalisation of the approach in a small number of SD woredas.
+In April 2024, N4D visited Ethiopia to support the process of scoping donor and other stakeholder views on the NC-HDPTN.
+This also enabled a better understanding of the nutrition ecosystem, financing arrangements and the need to begin to understand how the NC-HDPTN and the SD could be linked operationally.
+Following the country visit, N4D co-developed with MoH colleagues a summary document of the OG and the IR for advocacy purposes and a generic concept note to support efforts to mobilise funding for the operationalisation of the approach through pilots in a small number of SD woredas.

 N4D also co-authored with MoH and other colleagues a peer review published paper (see below) capturing the process.